hrudham/Mixxx-Pioneer-DDJ-SR/README.md

 ## Description

 This is my attempt at mapping the [Pioneer DDJ-SR](http://pioneerdj.com/english/products/controller/ddj-sr.html) for [Mixxx](http://www.mixxx.org/).

-I wrote this specifically with Mixxx v1.11.0 in mind.
+This was originally written for Mixxx v1.11.0, but I'm in the process of updating it to Mixxx 2.0 as of January 2017.
+This is very much a hobby project though, so updates may be intermittent.

 ## How do I use it?